Guide to Investing in Your 30s

 1. Define Your Investment Goals

-Having clear financial goals in your 30s or at any age matters.
-Your goals are your end points, the destination that you’re traveling toward on your financial roadmap.
+Setting clear financial goals in your 30s or at any age is critical.
+Your goals are your end points, the things that you’re saving for.

-So as you consider how to invest in your 30s, think about the end result you’re hoping to achieve.
-Focus on goals that are specific, easy to measure and best of all, actionable.
+So as you consider how to invest in your 30s, think about the result you’re hoping to achieve.
+Focus on goals that are specific, easy to measure, and actionable.

 For example, your goals for investing as a 30-something may include: